BlueHorn07/bluehorn07.github.io/_posts/development/kafka/2025-06-22-why-replace-zookeeper-with-kraft.md

 When an existing broker is shutting down, it can piggyback its intention within a heartbeat and the controller can remove it from all of its partitions.

-Quorum controlller batch all of the partition movement events when appending them to the metadata log.
+Quorum controller batch all of the partition movement events when appending them to the metadata log.

 # 맺음말